aaron-enders/t3_layout_editor/README.md

 # Layout Editor for Typo3
 ### Configure Content Elements Layouts without Typoscript

-Automaticle generates and integrates the necessary Typoscript and TS-Config.
+Automaticly generates and integrates the necessary Typoscript and TS-Config.
 ```
 Just install and open the "Layout Editor" Module.
 ```